 She went on to make big contributions to climate science research.

 Foote conducted a series of experiments showing the interactions of the sun’s rays on different gases in our atmosphere.

 Using three glass cylinders, she placed either carbon dioxide, regular air, or hydrogen in each one along with a mercury thermometer.
 She found the heating effect of the sun was greater in moist air than dry air, and it was also the highest in the cylinder containing carbon dioxide.

 She also noted that the cylinder with carbon dioxide took the longest to cool.

 Foote concluded, "an atmosphere of that gas would give to our earth a high temperature; and if as some suppose, at one period of its history the air had mixed with it a larger proportion than at present, and an increased temperature must have necessarily resulted."

-A male colleague presented her work at the Annual Meeting of the AAAS on August 23, 1856, but unfortunately, the conference proceedings did not include her paper and presentation.
+A male colleague presented her work at the Annual Meeting of the AAAS on Aug.
+23, 1856, but did not include her paper and presentation.

-A few years later, scientist John Tyndall conducted more experiments on the greenhouse effect that became more widely known.
-He ended up giving partial credit to Mathias Pouillet for his work on solar radiation and the atmosphere.
+A few years later, scientist John Tyndall conducted more experiments on the greenhouse effect that became more widely known, and he ended up giving partial credit to another man's research on solar radiation and the atmosphere.

-Nonetheless, over 150 years later, Foote finally received the credit she deserved, all thanks to a geologist, Ray Sorenson, that came across her work in 2010.
+It wasn't until 150 years later when Foote finally received the credit she deserved, all thanks to a geologist, Ray Sorenson, who came across her work in 2010.
 He published his findings on Foote, and it gained a lot of traction.

 In 2019, the University of California, Santa Barbara held a lecture and library exhibit, recognizing Foote’s work with climate science.
 It helped bring a lot of light to her greenhouse experiments.